rhr/ivy/doc/source/using.rst

 A node in Ivy is a container.
 It recursively contains its descendants, as well as itself.
-You can navigate a tree using the Python idioms that you are used to.
+You can navigate a tree using the Python idioms that you are used to using.

 Let's start by iterating over all of the children contained within the root node.
 By default, iteration over a node happens in preorder sequence, starting with the root node.
+To iterate over a node in a specific sequence, you can use the ``preorder`` and ``postorder`` methods.

 .. sourcecode:: ipython